 Average time spent by Americans with different people

 There are myriad ways to create family bonding time.
-And most activities that you indulge in together won’t cost you a dime and can be done on an everyday basis.
+And most of these activities won’t cost you a dime and can be done on an everyday basis.
 Here are a few ways in which you can create quality family bonding time.

 According to Ashley, starting a family book club is a great way to improve family bonding.
 She says, “As an avid reader myself, I have passed that interest to a few of my children.
 If you and your family are lovers of books as well, forming a family book club might be perfect for you.
 Allowing each member to take turns choosing the next read is a great way to keep each member of the family engaged.
 This also allows parents to familiarize themselves with what their children are reading as well as their pop-culture interests.”

-1. Share responsibilities.
-Encourage sharing duties among family members to encourage unity.
+- Share responsibilities.
+Encourage sharing duties among family members to encourage unity and improve family relationships.
 Ensure participation of all members in daily chores such as cooking, cleaning, and laundry.
 You may get creative to include your children to make these activities more fun.
 For instance, collaborate in a “10-minute scramble” to clean each room and make the house look better while having fun.
 Also, assign everyone responsibilities, such as making their bed, folding and putting away their own clothes, and washing the dishes.

 Frequently Asked Questions